mslusarz/csv-nix-tools/README.md

 information using CSV as an intermediate format.

-Although CSV is in the name of the project and this format is used for information storage, it's not **that** important aspect of this project.
+Although CSV is in the name of the project and this format is used for information storage, it's not **that** critical aspect of this project.

-What is more important is that it allows **safely** processing structured data using *NIX-like philosophy, by employing pipes and tools with familiar names (grep, sort, etc, see [examples](EXAMPLES.md)).
+What is more important is that it allows **safely** processing structured data using *NIX-like philosophy by employing pipes and tools with familiar names (such as grep and sort, see [examples](EXAMPLES.md)).
 "Safe" processing means that handling of special characters, like new lines, is effort-less - it just works, without bothering users with hacks like IFS.